ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

 ![image](images/realsensesdk.jpg)

-There are two ways the data collection can be done.

-1. Capture individual point clouds from various angles.
-You can select specific angles around the subject, for instance capture a point cloud at every 60 degrees around the subject, so a total of 6 point clouds would cover 360 degrees around the body.
-If you plan to capture every 45 degrees, you will be able to capture 8 point clouds and so on.
-Please make sure you cover the subject from sides and angles.
-Please save the names of point clouds starting from 0.

-2. Record a "BAG" file which is nothing but a collection of continuously recorded point clouds.
-A "BAG" file can be recorded using the Intel RealSense SDK viewer app.
+We use the 'record' function on the SDK-viewer API.
+It records a "bag" file which is a collection of point clouds with time synchronisation.A "BAG" file is nothing but a collection of continuously recorded point clouds.
 You can record the file within a set frames per second (FPS).
-This FPS is important because later on when you extract frames from the "BAG" file, the number of frames extracted will be equal to fps*seconds_of_recorded_file .
-Once we have a "BAG" file, you can use the Intel RealSense API module [rs-convert] (https://github.com/IntelRealSense/librealsense/tree/master/tools/convert).
+This FPS is important because later on when you extract frames or point clouds from the "BAG" file, the number of frames extracted will be equal to fps*seconds_of_recorded_file.
+We can then either extract point clouds or RGB-D image sequences using Intel RealSense API module [rs-convert] (https://github.com/IntelRealSense/librealsense/tree/master/tools/convert).
+We suggest to check a few point clouds first to see the quality of depth.
+If it is good, move to method 1, if not move to method 2.

+Method 1.
+Once we have a "BAG" file, you can use the  [rs-convert] (https://github.com/IntelRealSense/librealsense/tree/master/tools/convert).
 The rs-convert is a console app for converting bag files to various formats (currently supported: PNG, RAW, CSV, PLY, BIN).
-In our case we can convert the frames to .ply or .pcd.
+I the observed depth quality in point cloud is good, we can extract point clouds from the bag file.
+The extracted point clouds could be saved as .ply or .pcd.
 The code to extract a  10 second "file.bag" which was recorded on 30fps will produce 300 frames using following code:

 ```
 cd path_to_ Intel RealSense SDK 2.0/tools
 .\rs-convert.exe -l path_of_output_folder -i file.bag
 ```

+Here the parameter "-l" informs rs-convert to extract point clouds in .ply format.
 Please save the point clouds starting from 0 to n point clouds.
 The structure of the saved point clouds should be saved as:

 ```
 folder